Bizarre Business Ideas That Actually Made Millions

 How It Won Millions in India:

-- The explosion of digital payment: 470 million digital wallet users in India drove adoption
+• The explosion of digital payment: 470 million digital wallet users in India drove adoption

-- The Gifting Cult: It is popular for quick gifts that are easy to do.
+• The Gifting Cult: It is popular for quick gifts that are easy to do.

-- Social Media: Social media campaigns increased exposure.
+• Social Media: Social media campaigns increased exposure.

 Pros:

-- Costs low (digital product) to start.
+• Costs low (digital product) to start.

-- Appeals to the digital economy of India
+• Appeals to India’s digital economy

 Cons: